 Thank you for the interview.

 Enjoyed this interview in our SAP Startup Spotlight Series?
-You might also like our piece on Cloverleaf, a startup providing micro-coaching to improve work relationships that lead to better collaboration, more inclusive teams and improved leadership competency.
+You might also like our piece on Mathison, a startup that enables you to finally engage every employee in your organization in your diversity hiring efforts.